aalexlu/content/ACurrent/Sociolinguistics/1 Introduction to Sociolinguistics.md

 Uses/functions of *like*
 - similar to – comparison
 - be like (to say)
--
 	- women use 'be like' in the quotative manner more often than men
+- verb to mean favor / admiration
+- filler word

 Social correlates of langauge variation *(um/uh)*
+- people who say *uh* are nervous / unsure
 - um/uh ratio greater for women and younger generations